Last reviewed August 16, 2026

 How to verify this page

 Hawaii state rules and county codes can be amended.
-Before acting on anything here, verify the current text at the Hawaii DOT Administrative Rules portal for state-level rules and your county’s code library for local provisions.
+Before acting on anything here, verify the current text at the Hawaii DOT Administrative Rules library for state-level rules and your county’s code library for local provisions.
 Consult a licensed Hawaii attorney for your specific situation.
 If you notice this page is out of date, please send a correction — we update within 48 hours when a cited source is provided.

 Primary Source · Page Capture